 I have only good things to say about the well-designed hood.
 It has precisely the right amount of Down, so it is not boxy looking; an excellent full face guard, and a drawstring AND elastic.

-The drawstring for the hood is in the back and can easily be pulled tight for a snug fit.
-This includes pulling the oversize face guard in for a good fit if it is especially chilly.
+The drawstring for the hood is in the back and can be pulled tight for a snug fit.
+This includes pulling the oversized face guard in for a good fit if it is especially chilly.
 It is nice not to have strings sticking out the sides of my hood.

 Did I mention the elastic around the edge of the hood?
-The Tin Cup has a drawstring AND elastic, so the hood looks streamlined and is fitted.
+The Tin Cup has a drawstring AND is elastic, so the hood looks streamlined and fits.
 This is probably my favorite thing about the hood and one of my favorite things about the jacket.

 Pockets, Zippers & Drawstring